-- 1. A flying time of more than 240 seconds - 2.
-Unsafe flying
+- 1. A flying time of more than 240 seconds

+- Unsafe flying

+- 3. If the fender or bucket gets caught on the helicopter skid

 Competition and course equipment

 All equipment as listed in Annexes will be checked/scrutineered by the Chief Judge or his appointed representative.